Iliera should have died.

 Evanor looked at my hand for a moment, then wiped her tear away and her resolve returned, her back straightened, and she stepped one pace back from him.
 “No, Sionis, I have chosen survival.
 You and your friends… I can’t help you now.”

 I heard horns blaring from the other ships and I knew what it meant.
-The Alliance ships had spotted the Horde.
+Our ships had spotted the Zinji.
 The hunt was on, and time was running out.
 I ignored the alerts and stepped closer to Evanor.
 “You can help us,” I said, trying to inject as much sincerity into my words.
 “We can help each other.”

 “When the fire is finally at your feet, and you feel the flames burning your flesh, Sionis… that’s when the truth comes out.
 Noble sacrifices and honorable deaths are meaningless.
 I don’t want to die, Sionis.
 I want to live.
 I have the means to do that now.”